MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 The reasoning was that already in the base game, getting a spell reflected onto you is potentially lethal if you are not prepared for it - spellcasters will typically have lower health (if they are not min-maxing their attributes as they level), and are less likely to pick high endurance starts if they are roleplaying.

-That and the base game has an unusual health scaling curve (which I may be going to fix later) which in effect means that until mid to high levels, and especially without good endurance, the player has much less health than monsters and relies more on healing, armour and positioning - which is great until you cast a 50 point shock spell and it's reflected onto your 80 health pool at level 10 (if you had 40 endurance from level 1 to 10).
+That and the base game has a non-linear health vs monster level curve (in practise, nothing in the code, just how the original developers designed creatures) for creatures which in effect means that until mid to high levels, and especially without good endurance, the player has much less health than monsters and relies more on healing, armour and positioning - which is great until you cast a 50 point shock spell and it's reflected onto your 80 health pool at level 10 (if you had 40 endurance from level 1 to 10).
 In other words the base game requires player spell damage output be disproportionally high compared to their own health pools due to the health it gives to monsters beyond the early game.

 So for those reasons I intentionally did not correct player damage taken for now, for balance reasons, and it remains a flat 1x when reflected regardless of difficulty tier.